navya-sree-2/Personal_Task_Enhancer/README.md

 CAPTCHA Integration: Security mechanism to prevent bot attacks during user sign-up.

-🚀 Installation and Setup
+# 🚀 Installation and Setup
 Prerequisites
 Python 3.x
 Django 3.x+
 SQLite (built-in with Django)
 Git (for version control)

-📂 Project Structure

-personal-task-enhancer/
-│
-├── tasks/
-│   ├── migrations/
-│   ├── templates/
-│   ├── static/
-│   └── views.py
-│
-├── personal_task_enhancer/
-│   ├── settings.py
-│   ├── urls.py
-│   └── wsgi.py
-│
-├── db.sqlite3
-├── manage.py
-└── README.md

-📦 Features in Detail
+# 📦 Features in Detail
 1. Task Management
 Add new tasks with descriptions and deadlines.
 Update or delete tasks based on changing priorities.